Dtananaev/cv_opticalFlow/README.md

        * make
      * To run: ./Brox_2004 name_of_folder_with_picture_sequence

 * denoiz - filtering algorithm equivalent to Gauss blur filtering but based on the energy minimization approach.
+Could be helpfull for improving quality of the optical flow for noisy images.
       * To install use in terminal:
        * cd ../cv_opticFlow/denoiz
        * make